-Study finds slip, slop, slap message is slippingFebruary 6th, 2013 in Cancer /
+Study finds slip, slop, slap message is slippingFebruary 6, 2013 by Charis Palmer in Medicine & Health / Cancer

 Australians are becoming less attracted to having a suntan and fewer are being sunburned, but there's been less improvement in wearing sunscreen in recent years, according to new research from the Cancer Council.